Comprehensive Qualifying Examinations

 Once the WQE has been passed, the Oral Qualifying Examination (OQE) may be taken.
 The CCaTS predoctoral programs education specialist will assist you in selecting an examination date.
 All approved committee members must be present at the exam.
 Only one dissenting vote is allowed for a "pass" or "conditional pass."

-In the event of a conditional pass, the specific requirements that must be satisfied by you will be listed on the back of the OQE report form.
+In the event of a conditional pass, the specific requirements that you must satisfy will be listed on the back of the OQE report form.
 The examination may be taken no more than twice.
-If it is not passed on the first attempt, it must be retaken by the end of the quarter following the quarter in which the exam was first taken.
+If you do not pass the OQE on the first attempt, you must retake it by the end of the next quarter.
 Failing the examination twice will result in dismissal.

 - Committee.
-The composition of your OQE committee is determined by the CCaTS predoctoral programs director, though:
+The composition of your OQE committee is determined by the CCaTS predoctoral programs director in accordance with the following guidelines:

-Format.
-For the OQE, you'll submit a written thesis proposal and defend your thesis research proposal to the OQE committee.
+- Format.
+For the OQE, you'll submit a written thesis proposal and defend your proposal to the OQE committee.
 The proposal should summarize the goals, methods and rationale for the research project.

 The oral examination is composed of two or three parts.
 The first part is an oral presentation of your proposal, while the second part is a discussion between you and your examination committee regarding the proposal.

 If there were any conditional elements or weaknesses identified at the time of the WQE, the committee may add a third part to the examination.
-This third part includes a wide-ranging discussion of either the area of deficiency or course work material covered by you during your first two years.
+This third part includes a wide-ranging discussion of either the area of deficiency or coursework material you covered during your first two years.
 You're notified after your WQE about whether to expect this third component during your OQE.